Identify performance bottlenecks in your application

 Nonfunctional requirements help you find that point.
 These particular requirements don't tell you what your app must do.
 Instead, they tell you what quality levels it must meet.
 For example, you can define nonfunctional requirements to discover:

-- If there's server failure, what's the maximum amount of time your application is allowed to be down before a backup is online.
+- If there's server failure, the maximum amount of time your application is allowed to be down before a backup is online

 Defining these requirements in advance of building your solution is critical.
 They ensure that your application meets expectations but doesn't require more effort or cost more money than necessary.
 You can also plan your monitoring and operations rules around these nonfunctional requirements.